-1: Transparant Hedge Funds: 'Hedge Fund Managers' can have a webpage where they can share their bank account transaction data to investors in the form of a professional infinite scroll timeline with a feature to add comments to the transaction timeline to explain to investors how the money from the fund was spent.
-So you would have have a webpage that would show a real time audit of a transparent hedge fund based bank account transaction data.
+1: Transparant Hedge Funds: 'Hedge Fund Managers' can have a webpage where they can share their bank account transaction data to investors in the form of a professional infinite scroll transaction timeline with a feature to add comments to the transaction timeline to explain to investors how the money from the fund was spent.
+So you would have have a webpage that would show a real time audit of a transparent hedge fund based on bank account transaction data.

 Investors who want to invest in the fund would be able to link their own bank account to the fund, so the fund manager can see how much money is on the bank account of the investors in real time when they do a "capital call" for investors to invest their money into the fund.